BryanGrandon/CSS-Notes/docs/css-architecture.md

 BEM is a CSS naming and code structure methodology that provides a way to write CSS class names.

-- **Block**: It is the independent part in our HTML, it does not need other elements to exist.
+- Block: It is the independent part in our HTML, it does not need other elements to exist.
-- **Element**: An element will always be inside a block, because it is part of it and is dependent on it to exist.
+- Element: An element will always be inside a block, because it is part of it and is dependent on it to exist.
-- **Modifier**: Modifiers are used on elements or blocks, they are used to represent a different characteristic that the modifier or element will have.
+- Modifier: Modifiers are used on elements or blocks, they are used to represent a different characteristic that the modifier or element will have.

 ```html
 <section class="block">